m1chele11/Certificate-Based-File-Encryption/README.md

-# Certificate-Based-File-Encryption
+# File Encryption and Decryption Project

+## Features

+### Key Pair Generation
+- Generate RSA keys (public/private) for encryption and decryption.

+### Certificate Signing
+- Create a mock Certificate Authority (CA) to sign public keys as certificates.

+# File Encryption and Decryption Project

-Features
+## Features

-Key Pair Generation:
+### Key Pair Generation

-Generate RSA keys (public/private) for encryption and decryption.
+- Generate RSA keys (public/private) for encryption and decryption.

-Certificate Signing:
+### Certificate Signing

-Create a mock Certificate Authority (CA) to sign public keys as certificates.
+- Create a mock Certificate Authority (CA) to sign public keys as certificates.

-File Encryption:
+### File Encryption

-Encrypt a file using the recipient’s public key.
+- Encrypt a file using the recipient’s public key.

-File Decryption:
+### File Decryption

-Decrypt the file using the private key, with certificate validation.
+- Decrypt the file using the private key, with certificate validation.